eugene-khyst/spring-data-examples/README.md

 More importantly, in the JPA, many DB calls are made behind the scenes.
 A simple query sometimes leads to multiple SQL queries to a DB.
 In its turn, too many SQL queries leads to performance problems.

-These examples demonstrates some common JPA pitfalls and evaluates alternatives from the Spring Data family:
-* [spring-data-jpa-examples](spring-data-jpa-examples/) - some of common JPA pitfalls
-* [spring-data-jdbc-examples](spring-data-jdbc-examples/) - Spring Data JDBC as a simpler alternative inspired by Domain-Driven Design
-* [spring-data-r2dbc-examples](spring-data-r2dbc-examples/) - Spring Data R2DBC for reactive database connectivity

 ## <a name="810bf4be9fd3907b3e5cff790716a958"></a>Spring Data JPA